Tarrasch rule

 This "rule" is usually true, but not always, as there are many exceptions.
-Tarrasch has been quoted as saying, "Always put the rook behind the pawn....
+Tarrasch has been quoted as saying, "Always put the rook behind the pawn...
 Except when it is incorrect to do so."

 Rationale

 The diagram shows two cases.
 On the b-file, White's rook is behind the pawn, while Black's is in front of it.
 Other things being equal, Black cannot do much to stop the pawn's advance.
 The rook can block it, but as soon as the rook moves elsewhere, the pawn can advance.
-In addition, as the pawn advances, the space the rook can move to attack it continues to shrink, while the range of the white rook increases.
-Thus, a rook is better-placed behind one's own pawn.
+In addition, as the pawn advances, the space available for the black rook continues to shrink, while the range of the white rook increases.
+Thus, a rook is better placed behind one's own passed pawn.